zeid-hub/python-p4-v2-flask-sqlalchemy-1-intro/README.md

 flask db init
 ```

-The `server` directory should contain two new directories `instance` and
+The `server` directory should now contain two new directories `instance` and
 `migrations`:

 ```text